-- All detainees of Saline County Detention Center will be allowed to send and receive mail that complies with U.S. Postal regulations and the rules governing the Detention Center.
+- All detainees of the Saline County Detention Center will be allowed to send and receive mail that complies with U.S. Postal regulations and the rules governing the Detention Center.

-- No mail or notes may be left at the Detention Center for detainees: all such materials must be received through the U.S. Mail.
+- No mail or notes may be left at the Detention Center for detainees.
+All such materials must be received through the U.S. mail.

 - Detainees may not send, receive, transfer or possess materials in violation of the rules governing the Saline County Detention Center.